Icenium/icenium-cli/ABIGNORE.md

 ## Sample .abignore

 This is the markup of a sample `.abignore` file.
-This sample is based on the default `.abignore` file included in projects created with {{site.ab}} 2.6 or later.
+This sample is based on the default `.abignore` file included in projects created with AppBuilder 2.6 or later.

 ```
 # This file contains sample exclude and include rules for my application package.